 What is local area planning?

-Covering approximately one fifth of the Perth metropolitan area, the City of Swan is home to a culturally rich and diverse population living in a variety of situations including high density activity centres, hills and rural lifestyles, and agricultural activities.
-Our Place Management approach to service delivery recognises that the City is made up of many local communities (Places) so planning for such a diverse area requires creative solutions.
+Covering approximately one fifth of the Perth metropolitan area, the City of Swan is home to 12 local areas of culturally rich and diverse communities, living in a variety of situations including high density activity centres, the hills and rural lifestyle settings.

-Local area planning involves community members working together with the City to identify specific issues affecting their community and produce a plan that provides solutions to meet the specific needs of their local area and support its unique character.
+Local area planning involves community members working together with the City, to identify specific issues affecting their community, to produce a plan that prioritises the specific needs of their local area and supports its unique character.

-The City appreciates the support and contribution made by community members and other stakeholders in developing their LAPs.
+We appreciate the support and contribution made by community members and other stakeholders in developing the LAPs.